Ayushlogue/HostelSync/README.md

 - Collections
 - Separation of Responsibilities

+## Testing

+After compiling the project, run:

+java -cp target/classes com.hostelsync.Main

+Select '2.
+Demo' from the first menu to open the system with sample data.

+The following features can be tested from the main menu:

+- View Students
+- View Rooms
+- Submit Complaint
+- View Complaints
+- Check Fees
+- AI Complaint Analysis
+- View Dashboard
+- Update Complaint Status
+- Logout

 ## Project Objective

 The main objective of HostelSync is to create a simple and organized hostel management system that brings different hostel operations together in one application.